jask-lang/.github/profile/README.md

 Cannot eat, what is not there!
 ```
 Be sure to pass *--allow-stdout* and *--allow-stdin* to the interpreter for using *print* and *readInput*.
+Want more?
+Take a look at our [tutorials](https://github.com/jask-lang/tutorials).